aplev/UX301_DSDT/2. Clover ALC/ALC270 ReadMe.txt

+Layout-ID: 1 (Without Signal Processing)
-Layout-ID: 1 or 28 (Use which you want)
+Layout-ID: 28 (With Signal Processing)

 Add this to Clover Kext Patches: